cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 actions such as packet captures (tcpdump) within their application containers.

-When troubleshooting applications, it is common to require elevated privileges for operations such as:
-* Dumping network packets to analyze traffic patterns
-* Investigating connectivity issues between application components
-* Debugging network-related performance problems

 While [RFC-0019 (pcap-bosh)](rfc-0019-pcap-bosh.md) addresses packet capture
 at the BOSH infrastructure level for operators, there remains a gap for application developers who need similar capabilities scoped to their